 What is gluten?

-Gluten is the protein found in wheat, and other grains such as barley, oats, rye and spelt.
+Gluten is the protein found in wheat, and other grains such as barley, oats (see more about oats and gluten here), rye and spelt.

 What is a gluten free diet?